$35.37-$43.81 hourly / $6,130.20-$7,594.24 monthly / $73,562.40-$91,130.88 annual

 Interpret and apply federal and state laws and regulations pertaining to financial aid programs

-Gather, compile and intepret statistical and financial data
+Gather, compile and interpret statistical and financial data

 Prepare reports in written, graphic and tabular form